 For any bank desirous to build long-lasting relationships with its customers, it can’t afford the oversight of how it makes its customers feel.
 Building emotional connections with customers is one of the top-most priorities for banks to excel in the banking experience.

 Companies like Apple, Google, Samsung, etc. are perfect examples of how to build emotional connections with customers.
-Banks, therefore, should accurately define and measure the emotions of their customers to help them realize they are valued, which will ultimately pronounce conversion of brand loyalty.
+Banks, therefore, should accurately define and measure the emotions of their customers to help them realize they are valued.
+It will make way for the development of brand loyalty.

 Building customer loyalty in the age of digital technologies is one of the most prioritized banking strategies.
 It is also essential for cultivating long-term customer retention and delivering high-quality and custom-tailored services to customers.